 Question of the Week: What kind of creatures lay eggs?
 (We want kids to really get that it’s not just birds!)

-Challenge: Can you drop a hard-boiled egg from a height without cracking the shell?
+Challenge: Can you drop an egg from a height without cracking the shell?

 Hands-On STEM Activities for Kids

-Science Exploration: We made naked eggs in advance (see links at bottom of the post).
+We made naked eggs in advance.
 The first year, we did it as a display: we had one out in a bowl for kids to *carefully* explore.
 Next to that, we had a jar with an egg in vinegar so they could see the process that led to the naked egg.
 This year we did it as a closing circle demo, and that was better.

 Arts and Crafts